kschach/Presentation/PITCHME.md

 ## Research Questions

 - What is the theory of change underlying non-profit access to benefits programs?<!-- .element: class="fragment" -->

 - How can non-profit access to benefits programs contribute to socioeconomic justice?<!-- .element: class="fragment" -->

 - Is government investment in non-profit access to benefits programs a sign of progress towards socioeconomic justice, or evidence of the offloading of public responsibility for social welfare?<!-- .element: class="fragment" -->

-#HSLIDE
+#VSLIDE

 ## Impetus for the Project
 - Scholarly interests<!-- .element: class="fragment" -->
-    - Critical and radical social theory
+    - Critical and radical social theory<!-- .element: class="fragment" -->
-    - Egalitarian social change
+    - Egalitarian social change<!-- .element: class="fragment" -->
-    - Non-hegemonic / prefigurative politics
+    - Non-hegemonic / prefigurative politics<!-- .element: class="fragment" -->

 - Social service practice<!-- .element: class="fragment" -->
-    - Financial empowerment programs at SEED Winnipeg
+    - Financial empowerment programs at SEED Winnipeg<!-- .element: class="fragment" -->

+#HSLIDE

+## The Program Model

+#VSLIDE

+- The problem

+#VSLIDE

+- The remedy

+#VSLIDE

+- Success (outputs)

 #HSLIDE